 NPPF and LPAs26 policy is to preserve our rural setting and provide public access along historic ways to the open countryside.
-The policy EL1 below, amplified by policies EL 2 to EL7, aims to preserve and where possible enhance the environment and rural landscape in our area.
+The policy EL1 below, amplified by policies EL-2 to EL7, aims to preserve and where possible enhance the environment and rural landscape in our area.
 EL8, EL9 and EL10 provide further guidance on the limits for any development inside the settlements, local gaps between settlements and in the open countryside.

-Policy EL1 Maintain and if possible enhance the character of the two villages and their setting in a beautiful rural landscape.
+Policy EL1 Maintain and if possible Conserve and enhance the character of the two villages and their setting in a beautiful-rural landscape.

-Development proposals that conserve and if possible, enhance the character of both parishes and their settings in a beautiful rural landscape will be supported.
+Development proposals that conserve and if possible,or enhance the character of both-parishes and their settings the Plan Area in a beautiful rural landscape will be supported.
 In particular development proposals should:

-- i. reflect settlement pattern of the neighbourhood (nucleated, lineated or dispersed)27 - ii. retain ancient woodland, it's setting or historic features within it and, where appropriate, must contribute to its on-going management. - iii. conserve the ecology and productivity of fields, woodland, trees and hedgerows, historic field boundaries, and direct development away from medieval or earlier fields, especially where these form coherent field systems with other medieval features such as the Roman Road. - iv. relate well to historic route ways and not divert them from their original course or damage their rural character by loss of banks, hedgerows, verges or other important features. - v. consider Rural Exception Sites in open countryside where there is a specific need.
-Any such development proposals need to strictly meet all other NDP policies.
+- i. reflect settlement pattern of the neighbourhood (nucleated, lineated or dispersed)27 - ii. retain ancient woodland, it's setting or historic features within it and, where appropriate, must contribute to its on-going management. - iii. conserve the ecology and productivity of fields, woodland, trees and hedgerows, - iii-iv.
+Retain historic field boundaries, and direct development away from medievalor earlier fields, especially where these form coherent field systems with othermedieval features such as the Roman Road. - relate well to historic route ways and not divert them from their original course or damage their rural character by loss of banks, hedgerows, verges or other important features. - v-vi. consider Rural Exception Sites in open countryside in accordance with both Local Plan policies where there is a specific need.
+Any such development proposals need to strictly meet conform with other relevant all other NDP policies.